 With the property value access control feature enabled, an access check will be performed whenever a property is retrieved, edited or deleted, to check whether the user is permitted to perform that action.
 This means that even if a user has access to an entity, they may not have access to all the properties attached to that entity, unless access has been granted.

-To create a property, a property definition must be specified with the property key.
-Property definitions specify what the property key is, and any criteria the property should conform to, such as whether it is a label or a metric property, or if it should be restricted to certain values.
+To create a property, a property type must be specified with the property key.
+Property types specify what the property key is, and any criteria the property should conform to, such as whether it is a label or a metric property, or if it should be restricted to certain values.
 Property values are the values of that property when attached to a specific entity.

-Via policies, you can control access to what activities (e.g. read, update, delete etc.) a user can perform on both the property definition and the property value.
+Via policies, you can control access to what activities (e.g. read, update, delete etc.) a user can perform on both the property type and the property value.
 The activities are summarised below:

 These policies have actions with three parts: a scope (“default”), entity (“PropertyDefinition”), and activity.
 The activities for Property Definitions are: